gesellkammer/maelzel/docs/mevent.rst

 start time **relative** to the parent container.
 This offset can be ``None``, in which case it is resolved based on the context of the event (is the object part of a Chain / Voice, which events precede it, etc).
-The resolved offset can be queried via :meth:`~maelzel.core.mobj.MObj.resolveOffset`, the absolute offset via :meth:`~maelzel.core.mobj.MObj.absoluteOffset`
+The resolved relative offset can be queried via :meth:`~maelzel.core.mobj.MObj.relOffset`, the absolute offset via :meth:`~maelzel.core.mobj.MObj.absOffset`.
+These values are always in quarternote beats.
+To query the position of an event within a score structure or to know its absolute position in time (in seconds), see :meth:`~maelzel.core.mobj.MObj.

+start, end = note.location()
+note.timeRange

 **Example**